fhyre/midnight-brilliance/README.md

 ## Limitations

-1. Did not have enough time to do transitions.
-2. If I had more time, I would have documented more of the code and structured the file tree a lot better.
+1. If I had more time, I would have documented more of the code and structured the file tree a lot better.

 ## Time Spent